FirebrandLLC/GTM-GAEvent/README.md

 # GTM Generic GA Event Container
 A Google Tag Manager container you can import to implement Simo Ahava's [Generic GA Event](https://www.simoahava.com/analytics/create-a-generic-event-tag/).
+Version 1.0

 ## Purpose
 You can reduce the redundancy in your containers by using a generic Google Analytics GTM event.
 Unfortunately, it takes a fair amount of clicking around to create the user variables, trigger, and tag required to implement a generic Google Analytics event.